How To Feed A Loon

 • Sprinkle salt and pepper over both sides of the chicken cutlets.
 Set aside.

 • Working one cutlet at a time, dredge the chicken in the flour to fully coat, shaking off any excess.
 Dip into the egg wash and turn it over until fully coated.
-Allow excess egg to drip off.
+Allow the excess egg to drip off.
 Add the cutlet to the breadcrumb mixture and turn it over to coat, using your fingers to help the mixture adhere to the chicken.
 Set on a large plate or platter, and continue this process with the remaining cutlets.

 • In a large skillet, heat the oil over medium heat.
 Add the butter and stir until melted.